Honky Château: Music

 Honky Château was the first in Elton John's streak of chart-topping albums in the US, which culminated with 1975's Rock of the Westies.
 It was also the first studio album to feature John's road band of Dee Murray on bass and Nigel Olsson on drums, along with new member Davey Johnstone on electric and acoustic guitars and other fretted instruments, as the core group of musicians.
 Previously, the record label insisted that John use them for only one track each on Tumbleweed Connection and Madman Across the Water; the rest of the songs on those two albums were performed by session players.
-Johnstone had played acoustic guitar, mandolin and sitar on Madman Across the Water, but on Honky Chateau, he would be invited to join permanently as a full-band member and he extended his contributions to electric guitar, banjo, slide guitar and backing vocals.
+Johnstone had played acoustic guitar, mandolin and sitar on Madman Across the Water, but on Honky Château, he would be invited to join permanently as a full-band member and he extended his contributions to electric guitar, banjo, slide guitar and backing vocals.

-The opening track "Honky Cat" is a New Orleans funk track reminiscent of Dr. John and Allen Toussaint, and features a four-piece horn section arranged by producer Gus Dudgeon.
+The opening track, "Honky Cat", is a New Orleans funk track reminiscent of Dr. John and Allen Toussaint, and features a four-piece horn section arranged by producer Gus Dudgeon.
 Also of note is the on-record debut of the backing vocal combination of Johnstone, Murray and Olsson, who first added what would soon become their "trademark" sound to "Rocket Man".
 The trio's unique approach to arranging their backing vocal tracks would be a fixture on John's singles and albums for the next several years.

 In 1995, Dudgeon remastered the album, adding only an uptempo, piano-based, rock and roll version of "Slave", that was originally sidelined in favour of the slower, guitar-based version on the original LP.
-This alternate version was originally due to be released as the B-Side to the ultimately unreleased "Hercules" single.
-It didn't get an official release until it appeared on the compilation Rare Masters in 1992.
+This alternate version was originally due to be released as the B-side to the ultimately unreleased "Hercules" single.
+It did not get an official release until it appeared on the compilation Rare Masters in 1992.

-In February 2023, John announced the album would be reissued in a 50th Anniversary edition on LP (two versions: double LP set and single LP on gold vinyl) and 2-CDs.
+In February 2023, John announced the album would be reissued in a 50th-anniversary edition on LP (two versions: double-LP set and single LP on gold vinyl) and 2 CDs.
 The double LP and 2-CD configurations include outtakes from the original session tapes.
-The 2CD format additionally contains eight live recordings from the Royal Festival Hall show in 1972.
+The 2-CD format additionally contains eight live recordings from the Royal Festival Hall show in 1972.
+It was released on 24 March 2023.